joseportillo7/API-SERVER/README.md

 ## Installation
 1. Clone repository or download files
-2. npm install - to install all dependencies for the package file
+2. npm install - installing all dependencies into package file
 3. create a .env file and put in those code lines
 ```
 PORT = "any port"
+CONNECTION_DB = "connection from Mongo DB"
 ```
 4. run project with node app.js